-Whether you've never been to a United Methodist Church, it's been years since you last visited or you attend every week, you many have questions about how the church operates and what its beliefs are.
-Below is a brief overview of United Methodism, as well as helpful links to learn more.
+Whether you've never been to a United Methodist Church, it's been years since you last visited or you attend every week, you may have questions about how the church operates and what its beliefs are.
+Below is a brief overview of United Methodism.

 WHAT IS THE UNITED METHODIST CHURCH LIKE?